geajack/gdxc/README.md

 *State of the project on day one versus now (September 4th, after four turns).
 Naturally, FPS is smoother when it's not in GIF form!*

 This is a game design [exquisite corpse](https://en.wikipedia.org/wiki/Exquisite_corpse).
 You should download this code, add a game mechanic or some other small change or improvement, and submit it.
-This project uses C and the Raylib library.
+This project uses C and the [Raylib](https://www.raylib.com/) library, but you don't need experience with either to participate!

 To participate, check the [request thread](https://github.com/geajack/gdxc/issues/1).
 If no one has currently claimed the right to play the next "turn", the last comment in that thread will be from me, stating that the next turn is open.
 In that case, make a comment claiming it.
 You don't have to wait for approval from anyone to start coding, just submit a pull request.
 You can participate as many times as you want, but never twice in a row.